BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

 ### Pice 1

-Not having the knowledge we need.
+Not having the knowledge we need, the knowledge of how to live.
 This number is surrounded by a dotted circle, because we used to have it within our +A circle of knowledge (inside the circle: the knowledge we have, outside the circle: the knowledge we don't have), but we've lost it.

 ### Pice 2